TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-### _Granular Access Control for the EKS Cluster_
+### _Granular Access Control for my EKS Cluster_

-We've pruned down the **public access CIDR**.
+I've pruned down the **public access CIDR**.
 They're crucial for defining which IP Addresses are allowed to access the Kubernetes API Server.
 Having centralized control over access and management. = **Security** and **resilience** 👍

 </br>

 > By doing so, we're adopting a **principle of least privilege**, ensuring that only necessary access is granted and reducing the surface area for potential cyber threats.
-We've ensured flexibility and automation, as the list of EC2 Instance Connect IPs can change, and fetching them dynamically ensures our access controls are always up-to-date without manual intervention.
+I've ensured flexibility and automation, as the list of EC2 Instance Connect IPs can change, and fetching them dynamically ensures our access controls are always up-to-date without manual intervention.

 </br>